 Brittney had been working full time as a biologist, which was interesting, but it wasn't "pulling at her heartstrings."
 After a year and a half of training, she's been able to change careers and is in now a full-time doula.
 In fact, Eliza Wilcox, the doula who helped support her through birthing her third child is now her business partner!
 The two run Aveta Holistic Birth Services, which serves mothers in Warrenton, Virginia, and the surrounding areas.

 Battling Postpartum: Herbal Allies to the Rescue

 In addition to sparking her career change, Brittney's third pregnancy journey also stoked her interest in herbalism.

 "It's something I've always been interested in," she says.
 "I truly believe that your body knows best and that we should get our medicine from the earth."

 Brittney had already been busy educating herself through herbal medicine books and visits to her local apothecary.
 But her interest grew as she progressed through her pregnancy and immersed herself in her local birthing community.

-“When you give birth in the hospital, they usually send you home with super-strength ibuprofen or prescription painkillers — really intense drugs.
-There are benefits to them, but there are also risks,” Brittney says.
-“With my second child, I also struggled with terrible postpartum mood fluctuations.”
+"When you give birth in the hospital, they usually send you home with super-strength ibuprofen or prescriptions — really intense drugs.
+There are benefits to them, but there are also risks," Brittney says.
+"With my second child, I also struggled with terrible postpartum mood fluctuations."

 Although she generally tries to avoid prescription medicines, Brittney's postpartum problems progressed to the point where she was prescribed a pharmaceutical.
 It helped with the mood issues, but she wasn't happy with the side effects.